 In Sweden, Saab buys products and services from over 5,500 suppliers a year and in most cases has long-term, close relationships with them.
 The largest share of purchases is from Sweden and an overwhelming majority of suppliers are in Europe.
 The biggest procurements are components and technologies for the company’s systems, and to a lesser extent operations and services.

 We work continuously to find better ways to minimise social and environmental risks in the supply chain.
 Our supplier code of conduct, which is based on the UN Global Compact’s principles on human rights, labour, the environment and anti-corruption, should be included in all new agreements and in those that are renegotiated.
 A number of new contracts were signed with suppliers during the year where they accepted the contractual clauses on the code of conduct.
 In the code we also express an expectation that suppliers will place similar demands on their subcontractors.

-If a supplier does not live up to the requirements in the supplier code of conduct, Saab’s position, as far as possible, is to encourage improvements by working along with them.
-Serious violations and an unwillingness to co-operate can, however, affect the relationship with the supplier.
+If a supplier does not live up to the requirements, Saab’s position as far as possible is to encourage them to improve and work together with them.
+Serious infractions or an unwillingness to cooperate can, however, have consequences for the supplier.

 Last updated: 07 December 2015 • 09:42